REGISTERED STUDENT ORGANIZATIONS

 We highly recommend you demonstrate to the Senate how your request helps promote the Mission Statement.

 All Senate meetings are open to anyone who would like to attend.
 Please keep in mind the only voting members are the elected Senators.
-The Senate will meet on the following dates from 6:30-8:00pm in SAC 501:
+The Senate will meet on the following dates: Senate Meeting times will be posted soon!

 Fall Semester Spring Semester